Netosss/Matrix/README.md

 +, +=, -, -=, =, ==, !=, *, <<, [][], (i,j) operators.

 Initialized in O(1) for any matrix size.
-Supporting in Avg and Min functions which return average element value at the matrix and minimum value.
+Avg and Min functions return average element value at the matrix and minimum value, accordingly.

  # Symetric Matrix
  Subclass of Matrix object. supports in symetric matrix in order to improve efficiency.